Calcium gluconate (Injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease or are on dialysis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or are on dialysis.

 Possible Side Effects While Using This Medicine